Last Updated: February 22, 2023

 7. Dubrovnik

-The itinerary also works backwards – both Zagreb and Dubrovnik have airports and large bus stations, and that allows you to either work your way up or down the country.
+The itinerary also works in reverse – both Zagreb and Dubrovnik have airports and large bus stations, and that allows you to either work your way up or down the country.

 Useful Information About Croatia